May 11

 Be sure to pray with your students and take requests if time allows.

-- Thank God for his faithfulness to the Israelites.
+- Ask God for opportunities to share the gospel with others.